Skip to main content

 Magnesium must be obtained through the diet, with food sources ranging from seafood, meat, and eggs, to wholegrains and green leafy vegetables.
 However, during processing, foods can lose up to 80 per of their magnesium content, and more will be lost during storage and cooking.
 As a result, magnesium deficiency is thought to be common.

-If you're unsure if you are getting enough magnesium, the nutrient reference value (NRV: the level considered adequate to meet the nutritional requirements of an average, healthy adult to prevent deficiency) is 375mg – although people who are physically active, or sweat large amounts of salt, may need more.
+If you're unsure if you are getting enough magnesium, the nutrient reference value (NRV: the level considered adequate to meet the nutritional requirements of an average, healthy adult to prevent deficiency) is 375mg (our magnesium supplement) – although people who are physically active, or sweat large amounts of salt, may need more.
 Intakes of up to 400mg per day would not be expected to cause adverse effects.

 To read more about nutrition reference intakes, read nutritionist Sarah Dumont-Gale's guide.